dojo/docs/util/doh.rst

 doh.registerTests(group, testFuncOrObjArr);
 -------------------------------------------
   This function registers an array of tests as a member of the group 'group'.
-The contents of the array of tests can be an array of sinple test functions or an array of 'test fixtures', or a mix of them.
+The contents of the array of tests can be an array of simple test functions or an array of 'test fixtures', or a mix of them.

 doh.registerTestNs(group, obj);